Article Translations: (Spanish)

 To locate your kidneys, put your hands on your hips, then slide your hands up until you can feel your ribs.
 Now if you put your thumbs on your back, you will know where your kidneys are.
 You can't feel them, but they are there.
 Read on to find out more about the cool kidneys.

 First, blood is carried into the kidneys by the renal artery (anything in the body related to the kidneys is called "renal").
 The average person has 1 to 1½ gallons of blood circulating through his or her body.
-The kidneys filter that blood as many as 400 times a day!
+The kidneys filter that blood about 40 times a day!
 More than 1 million tiny filters inside the kidneys remove the waste.
 These filters, called nephrons (say: NEH-fronz), are so small you can see them only with a high-powered microscope.

 The Path of Pee